hugoocoto/vicel/docs/vicel_reference.typ

 mouse and you can drag and drop cell values using left click (drag on press, drop on release).

-Left click over a cell enters insert mode.
+Right click over a cell enters insert mode.
 If you click on a cell, its name would be appended to input.
-If you press the mouse over the cell A and move to the cell B and then release the left button, the range A:B would be written.
+If you press the mouse over the cell A and move to the cell B and then release the right button, the range A:B would be written.

+Mouse wheel scrolls the screen.
+If you want to scroll in the other direction, pressing the mouse wheel changes the direction.

+#table(
+  columns: 2,
+  stroke: none,
+  table.header("Command", "Description"),
+  table.hline(),
+  [Enable it], [window.use_mouse = true],
+  [Mouse move], [Cursor follows mouse pointer],
+  [Drag and drop (Left button)], [Delete and paste cell value], [Right click], [Enter insert mode on cell],
+  [Drag and drop on insert (Left button)], [Write selected range (From drag to drop or a single cell if click on it)], [Wheel up/down], [Scroll the view],
+  [Wheel press], [Toggle scroll between horizontal and vertical], )

 == Configuration

 === vicel.toml

-You can cutomize some values using a vicel configuration file.
+You can customize some values using a vicel configuration file.
 By default, vicel looks for this file in the following paths:
 - #smallcaps("./vicel.toml")
 - #smallcaps("~/vicel.toml")